talkable/talkable-docs/source/advanced_features/customer_service_portal/terminology.rst

  6. **Blocked**: when some fraud checks are failed Talkable referral engine blocks the referral immediately.
 All rewards associated with the referral are getting blocked as a result.

- 7. **Unblocked**: this status gets set manually by a user if they decide to approve the referral in case it was blocked automatically (due to some fraud checks failed) but the user thinks it is a valid referral after checking it manually.
-All rewards associated with the referral are then passed to the next stage to verify if they can be issued.

 Reward
 ------